nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 Here I used classes to differentiate the divs.
 We will add the corresponding styles later.

-Take a look on how we retrieve the data from tweets.
-We use a cool new syntax called [Restructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+Take a look at how we retrieve the data from tweets.
+We use a cool new syntax called [Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 That makes the code shorter and easier to follow.
 Of course it gets some time to practice it.

 Note that even in the map loop, we are _only_ allowed to return a single root element.
 If we don't want any DOM element to be rendered as a wrapper we can use an empty `<>`.
 This is a syntactic sugar for `React.Fragment`.